aiven/devportal/docs/products/postgresql/concepts/pg-audit-logging.rst

 How it works
 ------------

+Before you start
+''''''''''''''''

 You can enable, configure, and use the audit logging feature on the service level or the database level with Aiven for PostgreSQL 11+ Pro Plan as an ``avnadmin`` superuser.

+Enable with predefined settings
+'''''''''''''''''''''''''''''''

-To use the audit logging on your service (database) for collecting logs in Aiven for PostgreSQL, you need to :doc:`enable and configure this feature </docs/products/postgresql/howto/pgaudit-logging>` in `Aiven Console <https://console.aiven.io>`_ or using `Aiven API <https://api.aiven.io/doc/>`_ or :doc:`Aiven CLI </docs/tools/cli>`.
+To use the audit logging on your service (database) for collecting logs in Aiven for PostgreSQL, you need to :doc:`enable and configure this feature </docs/products/postgresql/howto/pgaudit-logging>` in `Aiven Console <https://console.aiven.io>`_, via `Aiven API <https://api.aiven.io/doc/>`_, or with :doc:`Aiven CLI </docs/tools/cli>`.

+Configure for your use case
+'''''''''''''''''''''''''''

 When enabled on your service, the audit logging can be configured so that it addresses your specific needs.
 There are a few `audit logging parameters <https://github.com/pgaudit/pgaudit/tree/6afeae52d8e4569235bf6088e983d95ec26f13b7#readme>`_ that you might want to configure for that purpose: